-The LifeFlight team is made up of dedicated individuals including flight nurses, pilots, mechanics, communications specialists and administrative support personnel
+The LifeFlight team is made up of individuals including flight nurses, flight paramedics, pilots, mechanics, communications specialists and administrative support personnel

 A minimum of five years of critical care experience is required for the position, and prehospital experience is required.
 At this time all LifeFlight nurses hold Pennsylvania Certified Pre-Hospital Registered Nurse or Paramedic certifications.
 Many of the nurses are active in their local community fire and EMS services.
 The nursing staff is required to hold advanced certifications, such as Certified Flight Nurse, Certified Emergency Nurse or Critical Care Registered Nurse.
 Additionally, all nurses are certified in ACLS, PHTLS and PALS requirements, and are all full-time employees.

 Many of the functions of the medical crew are performed under advanced protocols including, surgical airways, rapid sequence intubation, pericardiocentesis, femoral IV access, inter-osseous lines, escharotimies and other advanced techniques.

 A minimum of 5 years of experience of EMS experience in progressive EMS system(s).Certification as a Paramedic in Pennsylvania and as a Flight Paramedic-Certified.
 In addition must have and maintain ACLS, PALS, and PHTLS/ITLS.

 LifeFlight pilots come to us with excellent experience flying both civilian and military aircraft.
 Our staff currently consists of a chief pilot and 20 line pilots.
 Metro Aviation, Inc. is our operator for pilots, mechanics and aircraft-related equipment.